pizarrosch/book-store-nextjs-sf/README.md

 This is a [Next.js](https://nextjs.org/) project for a book store application with secure authentication.
+The project follows a structured approach to component organization and testing.

 ## Getting Started